Managing your research publications details

 How do I add my publications?

-All staff are able to add their own publications to Enlighten if they wish to do so.
-You can log into Enlighten using your GUID via the log-in link on the Enlighten site left hand menu.
-Some Colleges provide assistance with adding publications to Enlighten.
-See the list below for details of what is expected by your College.
+All staff are able to add publications to Enlighten if they wish to do so.
+Log into Enlighten using your GUID via the log-in link on the Enlighten site left hand menu.
+You can also upload the full text of your publication during the deposit process.

 For staff who will be depositing their own publications see our Deposit Guide for help on using the Enlighten system.
 If you need any help with the process don't hesitate to contact the Enlighten team (firstname.lastname@example.org).